MiSTer-devel/C128_MiSTer/README.md

 * Download [C128rom.zip](mra/C128rom.zip) and place that in the `/games/mame/` folder,

 #### Loadable ROM
-ROMs can also be loaded from the OSD via Hardware->System ROMs and Hardware->Drive ROMs menu options.
+ROMs can also be loaded from the OSD via *Hardware*->*System ROMs* and *Hardware*->*Drive ROMs* menu options.
 These expect a ROM file with the same layout as `boot0.rom` and `boot1.rom` as described above respectively.

-The Internal Function ROM can also be loaded from the OSD via Hardware->Internal Function ROM and this is similar to using the optional `boot2.rom`.
+The Internal Function ROM can also be loaded from the OSD via *Hardware*->*Internal* Function ROM and this is similar to using the optional `boot2.rom`.

 ### Keyboard
 * <kbd>End</kbd> - <kbd>Run stop</kbd>